 02

-Short-term processes include annual business and financial planning, performance reporting, short-term capital and contract negotiations.
+Short-term processes include annual business and financial planning, performance reporting, short-term capital allocation and contract negotiations.

 •